 Enabling Two-Factor Authentication in Joomla

 Joomla is just one of many content management systems that allow Two-Factor Authentication, but what sets it apart from the other CMSs is that it was the first to implement the security practice.
 However, the Two-Factor Authentication methods for Joomla can differ from other platforms, such as WordPress where there are dozens of plugins that can perform the function.
 Nonetheless, the two-factor authentication methods that are usable in Joomla are, perhaps, the most secure.
+You can download free Joomla templates.

 You see, you usually go to a website and enter a username and password to log in and that’s all you have to do.
 Unfortunately, this isn’t the most secure approach because usernames and passwords can be acquired by hackers.
 This is sometimes the case when a computer is infected with certain types of viruses.
 When a username and password is taken, the website is vulnerable.
 Two-Factor Authentication makes it much harder for a hacker to access the backend of a website.
+Joomla website builder build secure sites.

 How to Enable Two-Factor Authentication